Patterns:

 How Target Blood Glucose Range Limits set in the app are used

-- The lower of the Before Meal Low, and After Meal Low Limit appears in blue.
+- The lower of the Before or After Meal Low Limits appears in blue.

-- The higher of the Before Meal High, and After Meal High Limit appears in red.
+- The higher of the Before or After Meal High Limits appears in red.

 - CAUTION: